Schism in catholic church

 The primary effect that the Great Schism had on Catholicism was that it cause the Church to “break in two” with one having becoming what is now Eastern Orthodox and the other half becoming Roman Catholic .

-You might be interested: Why do we call catholic priests father
+You might be interested: When did catholic religion start

 What causes a schism?